AIA first-half net profit, value of new business rises

-AIA Group Ltd (1299.HK), Asia's No. 3 insurer, reported a 28 percent rise in its value of new business in the first half of the year.
+July 26 AIA Group Ltd, Asia's No. 3 insurer, reported a 28 percent rise in its value of new business in the first half of the year.

 Value of new business (VONB), a key metric for insurance companies that measures the present value of future business, rose 28 percent to $512 million in the first half while VONB margins climbed 6.6 percentage points to 42.6 percent.